Turn down the volume. Get more done.

 How much does a sound masking system cost?

-A sound masking system can vary in price depending on the layout of your facility and the difficulty of installation, but a decent average suggested by American Sound Masking is between $1.50 to $2.00 per square foot.
+A sound masking system can vary in price depending on the layout of your facility and the difficulty of installation, but we find a decent average when working with our supplier, Softdb, is $2 to $4 per square foot.

 You won’t normally install sound masking in stairwells, bathrooms, break rooms and mechanical rooms so be sure to only use actual office space when estimating the budget for your environment.